 This is a cartilage similar to the cartilage in the knee that is often torn and does not have an adequate blood supply to it.
-The reason it is causing discomfort is usually there is a flap of tissue that is flapping back and forth and causes irritation of the joint.
+The reason it sometimes causes discomfort is usually because there is a flap of tissue causing irritation of the joint.

-For this problem there are three modes of treatment; no treatment, conservative, and surgical.
+For this problem, there are three modes of treatment: no treatment, conservative treatment, and surgical treatment.

-Conservative treatment would consist of resting the wrist in a wrist brace or a cortisone injection.
-Usually anti-inflammatory medications and physical therapy is not beneficial.
+Conservative treatment would consist of a cortisone injection or resting the wrist in a brace.
+Usually, anti-inflammatory medications and physical therapy are not beneficial.

-If there is persistent pain despite conservative treatment, arthroscopic surgery with debridement of the tear to give the tear smooth edges is usually very successful.
-This can be performed under local anesthesia on an outpatient basis with two or three small incisions on the wrist.
-Occasionally, the cartilage can be repaired.
+If pain persists despite conservative treatment, arthroscopic surgery with debridement of the tear is usually very successful.
+This can be performed under local anesthesia on an outpatient basis with only two or three small incisions on the wrist.